Aymeeh/ElkChili_22/README.md

 # ElkChili_2022
 Elk Stack Project

+##Cloud Network Diagram
-The files in this repository were used to configure the network depicted below.
+The files in this repository were compiled through a series of Ansible and Linux scripts during the course of my Cybersecurity Bootcamp.
+A majority of the scripts facilitated the configuration and deployment of the network shown in the diagram below.
+This cloud network consists of one JumpBox, two virtual machines with DVWA containers, and a server utilizing an ELK stack container.

 ![image](https://user-images.githubusercontent.com/92546881/159834666-f2e1878a-238a-43dd-8870-f1d18460ce0f.png)